 Under Source:

-- Select the database and table you want to cache
+- Select the database and table or schema you want to cache

 - Choose which actions to capture (